About this courseSkip About this course

 Then this online course is for you!

 Nutrition is crucial to live an active and healthy life, to support training, and to optimize performance.
 In this course, researchers and teachers from Wageningen University & Research will familiarize you with the nutritional aspects of exercise and sports.
 What are the basic concepts in exercise physiology and sport nutrition science?
 How is exercise being fueled for the different types of sports like; power sports, sprinting and endurance exercise?
 And how does protein support skeletal muscle mass and performance?
 In this course you will learn to estimate energy needs and understand thermoregulation and fluid balance.
 You will learn about the role of micronutrients and supplements in exercise performance.
-Moreover, you will be introduced to some health issues related to doing exercise, like gastrointestinal problems and immune function.
+Moreover, you will be introduced to some health issues related to doing exercise.

 This course also touches upon how the lessons learned from nutrition and sports research can be applied during ageing.
 For example, what are the benefits of extra protein in vulnerable age groups?

 Be aware that this course will not tell you exactly what to eat.
 Instead, you will learn and understand the nutritional aspects of exercise and sport, so you can make your own informed decisions and critically evaluate nutritional advices and claims.

 This course is especially useful for:

 - Sport- and health coaches, Physiotherapists and Dietitians